ztaylor/react-redux-express-boilerplate/README.md

 $ git commit -m 'Initial commit'
 ```

 2. Make a Heroku account and install Heroku Toolbelt if you haven't already.
-On a Mac with Homebrew, use `brew install heroku`.
+On a Mac with Homebrew, use `brew install heroku`
 3. From the project directory, run `heroku create`.
 Make note of the `herokuapp.com` URL that the 'create' command returns.
 This is the URL where your app will live.
-It will look something like `<word>-<word>-<number>.herokuapp.com`.
+It will look something like `<word>-<word>-<number>.herokuapp.com`
 4. Push the code to Heroku by running `git push heroku master`
 5. When the deploy is finished, open your browser to the URL from step 3.
 It's alive!